sbrl/nimrod-data-downloader/README.md

 }
 ```

+**As of v1.3, the format has changed slightly.
+The new version is shown above.
+[See the old version here](https://github.com/sbrl/nimrod-data-downloader/tree/da38111d1e1cd15c8f694e5552c14465972c00bf#file-format).**

 Some of the properties and values above are ambiguous.
 To this end, they are documented in more detail below.

 **NOTE: Please read the caveats below if you are handling with the JSON directly.
 You may get very confused otherwise.**